gersteinlab/privaseq4/README.md

-# Recovering genomes and phenotypes using allele-specific gene expression
+# Recovering genotypes and phenotypes using allele-specific genes

 ## Data